 The properties of fermented black garlic

 Like the best superheroes, once transformed, this ingredient brings out the best in us and is ready to fight side by side with our immune system.
 Once the process is complete, it is enriched with a higher concentration of antioxidants and doubles the phosphorus content compared to its white version.

-Its super power does not end there as it also improves glucose metabolism by reducing the need for sugar, protects the heart, and is useful in fighting high blood pressure and reducing cholesterol.
+Its superpower does not end there as it also improves glucose metabolism by reducing the need for sugar, protects the heart, and is useful in fighting high blood pressure and reducing cholesterol.

 We could go on extolling its properties for a long time, but one thing is certain: no one is more super than it.

 It’s safe to say that this product can make the simplest of recipes special and rich, adding that final touch that changes everything.
 There are many different variants you can add to your dishes: whole, in cream, mixed with salt, and they can all be used in a wide variety of recipes.
-Whether it’s a first course, main course or starter, it’s hard to find a dish in which this ingredient can’t become king.
+Whether it’s the first course, main course, or starter, it’s hard to find a dish in which this ingredient can’t become king.

 So here is a very simple recipe to bring to the table a dish that brings out the true soul of black garlic: risotto.